robotology/yarp/src/carriers/libffmpeg_portmonitor/README.md

 ## Usage

-The software allows the entry of a wide range of parameters via the command line.<br>
+The software allows the insertion of a wide range of parameters via the command line.<br>
 The string:
 ```
 yarp connect /grabber /view <protocol>+send.portmonitor.+file.libffmpeg+recv.portmonitor+file.libffmpeg+type.dll